scoyoc/climateAnalyzeR/README.md

 <!-- badges: end -->

-This package imports data from ClimateAnalyzer.org into R. It is currently under development and only imports annual, daily, and monthly weatehr data from Co-op stations and water balance data for those Co-op stations.
-The plan is to incorporate more datasets that are available on ClimateAnalyzer.org.
+This package imports data from ClimateAnalyzer.org into R. It is currently under development and only imports annual, daily, and monthly weather data from Co-op stations and water balance data for those Co-op stations.
+The plan is to incorporate more data sets that are available on ClimateAnalyzer.org.

 ## Installation